CodeScop/Oge-Mai-Field-Guide/nano/introfoomnano.md

 - Sat 3 Apr: Ridan arrives, along with the quests Bad Luck Ridan? and Shades of Gold.
 Ardia briefly join the Festival, appearing in the FRMG and dropping Festival Tokens and Reactions everywhere they appear.
 - Tues 6 Apr: Ardia leave the Festival and go back to normal.
 Desert Region Meeting Ground becomes available, with Bevrex, Frizi, Grult, Kiru, Kuikas (new for the event!), Yasri, and Zera, along with 11 quests.
 - Sat 10 Apr: Torkan arrives, along with the quests Trouble With Torkan 1/2 and 2/2.
+- Tues 13 Apr: Water Region Meeting Ground becomes available, with Caricaco, Castu, Furoxi, Jaihri, Puna, and Tiatu (new for the event) immediately available, with Patliadu unlocked by one of the 9 quests chained.

 And now!
 What's new!